LMHan122/Analyze-A-B-Test-Results/README.md

 - Perhaps run the experiment longer to make their decision.

 ## Data
-Two datasets that are included in this branch.
+Two csv datasets that are included in this branch.

 ### Languages, libraries, and software used for this project:
 Python